6 min readLast update: March 22, 2019 5G, just like every buzzword, generates a lot [...]

 5G will be critical in fixing those problems.
 Steady connectivity will allow for decentralization of healthcare, real-time monitoring of water supplies, and reduction of greenhouse gas emissions via smart city initiatives.
 If 5G networks become universal, then change – for the better – will occur.

 The second ethical challenge with the rise of 5G is one of data security and privacy.
-At CES, Blackberry reported the results of a recent survey.
+Blackberry reported the results of a recent survey.
 About 80% of the participants indicated that they didn’t trust the connected devices they owned to protect either their data or their privacy.
 The equation is simple.
 The more data there is, the more data there is to protect.
 As 5G networks allow for a holistic connected life, consumers will expect their data to be protected at all costs.

 The 5G revolution is going to happen.
 It’s not a matter of “if”, it’s a matter of “when”.
 While hurdles and challenges will need to be overcome, the outcome is well worth the price to pay.
 However, it is essential to remember that 5G is not a solution in itself but rather an enabler.